javascript-tutorial/server/README.md

 ./edit ru ru
 ```

 Please note, the server must support that language.
-That is: server code must have corresponding locale files for that language, otherwise it exists with an error.
-As of now, `ru` and `en` are fully supported.
+There must be corresponding locale files for that language in the code of the server, otherwise it exists with an error.
+As of now, `ru`, `en`, `zh` and `ja` are fully supported.

 # Dev mode

-If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), then there are two steps.
+If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), then there are two steps to make that easy.

 First, run the command that imports (and caches) the tutorial:

 ```
-// NODE_LANG sets server language
-// TUTORIAL_ROOT is the full path to tutorial repo, by default is /js/javascript-tutorial-$NODE_LANG

 cd /js/javascript-tutorial-server
 NODE_LANG=en TUTORIAL_ROOT=/js/javascript-tutorial-ru npm run gulp jsengine:koa:tutorial:import
 ```

+In the code above, `NODE_LANG` sets server language, while `TUTORIAL_ROOT` is the full path to tutorial repo, by default is `/js/javascript-tutorial-$NODE_LANG`.

-And then `./dev <server language>` runs the server:
+Afterwards, call `./dev <server language>` to run the server:

 ```
 cd /js/javascript-tutorial-server
 ./dev en
 ```

-Running `./dev` uses the tutorial imported and cached by the previous command.
+Running `./dev` uses the tutorial that was imported and cached by the previous command.

-It does not watch tutorial text, but it reloads the server after code changes.
+It does not "watch" tutorial text, but it reloads the server after code changes.

 Again, that's for developing the server code itself, not writing the tutorial.